jundalisay/spblist/content/en/research/sarkar/knowledge/chapter-7-dreams.md

 ## Mysticism and Yoga

 When the aesthetic sense, based on the subtle aesthetic science, comes to touch a certain standard, it is what is called mysticism.

-And when this mysticism reaches the pinnacle of human glory, or the excellence of human glory, it is called spirituality.
+When this mysticism reaches the pinnacle of human glory, or the excellence of human glory, it is called spirituality.
 What is mysticism?
 Mysticism is the never-ending endeavour to find out the link between the finite and the infinite.
 It is a never-ending endeavour to find out a link between the self and the Super-Self, khud and Khudá.
 This is mysticism.

 It is one of the human wonts that human beings are never satisfied with something finite.
 They are never satisfied with something limited.
 In Sanskrit it is said, Nalpe sukhamasti bhunaeva sukhamasti [“Human thirst cannot be satisfied with something limited, human hunger cannot be satisfied by something finite”].